Greater Hudson Heritage Network

 • Applicant organizations must not have in-house conservation staff with expertise in the area for which support is requested.

-• Projects must be performed by, or under the director supervision of a professional conservator.
+• Projects must be performed by, or under the direct supervision of a professional conservator.

 • Applicant organizations must be open to the public; by appointment only does not suffice.